SkymanOne/folidity/reports/main.typ

 - `char` - character, provided as `'a'`
 - `bool` - boolean literals `true` or `false`

-By describing the type of relations in mappings, we can combine Event-B approach of proof obligation with symbolic execution to provide strong formal guarantees of member inclusion and member relations.
+By describing the type of relations in mappings, we can combine the Event-B approach of proof obligation with symbolic execution to provide strong formal guarantees of member inclusion and member relations.

 Specifically, we can define some axiom where we can have a mapping of partial injective relation between addresses (`address`) and asset ids (`uint`) `assets: mapping<address >-/> int>`: